-LD 65 An Act to Update the Definition of "Coastal Wetlands" Under the Natural Resources Protection Act (Sponsored by Rep. Doudera of Camden)
+LD 65 (New title) An Act to Update the Definition of "Coastal Wetlands" Under the Natural Resources Protection Act (Sponsored by Rep. Doudera of Camden) Enacted; PL 2025, c.
+128

-This bill amends the definition of "coastal wetlands" in the Natural Resources Protection Act by clarifying that coastal wetlands include all tidal and subtidal lands that are subject to tidal action during the highest astronomical tide as determined by the U.S. Department of Commerce, National Oceanic and Atmospheric Administration.
+This act amends the definition of "coastal wetlands" in the Natural Resources Protection Act and in mandatory shoreland zoning laws by clarifying that coastal wetlands include: (1) all tidal, subtidal and swamp, marsh, bog, beach, flat or other contiguous lowlands that are subject to tidal action during the highest astronomical tide as determined by the U.S. Department of Commerce, National Oceanic and Atmospheric Administration; and (2) all areas with vegetation present that is tolerant of salt water and occurs primarily in a saltwater or estuarine habitat.

-LD 62 An Act to Support Municipal and County Actions on Dam Ownership (Sponsored by Rep. Milliken of Blue Hill)
+LD 62 (New title) An Act to Support Municipal and County Actions on Dam Ownership and to Make Other Changes to the Laws Regulating Release from Dam Ownership (Sponsored by Rep. Milliken of Blue Hill) Enacted; PL 2025, c.
+226